psykomal/psygo/content/posts/cmu-dbms/index.md

 +++

 This is a mindmap of my notes from the CMU Database Systems courses - [CMU Intro to Database Systems](https://www.youtube.com/playlist?list=PLSE8ODhjZXjaKScG3l0nuOiDTTqpfnWFf) and [15-721 Advanced Database Systems](https://www.youtube.com/playlist?list=PLSE8ODhjZXjYzlLMbX3cR0sxWnRM7CLFn).
 It is an ongoing effort to connect various concepts through visual relationships.
 Currently the mindmap is not optimized to be viewed in the browser.
-Until I come up with a better way or integrate a viewing tool, consider downlaoding and viewing in an image viewer.
+Until I come up with a better way or integrate a viewing tool, consider downloading and viewing in an image viewer.

 [{{< figure